Figure Eight Pools near Sydney

 • Travel

 To the untrained eye, these caves are pretty spectacular, but to a geology nerd, they’re downright mind-blowing.
 Stalactites, stalagmites, flowstones, cave coral, helictites, stone shawls and subterranean lakes – it’s geological bingo down here, including some incredibly rare rock formations that are seldom seen by the general public.
-You can camp in the area or rent a cosy cabin to make a weekend of it, and as of 2024, there's an accessible viewing platform, plus updated facilities including a visitors centre, kiosk and extensive parking.
+It's just over a three hour drive from Sydney, so it is doable as a day trip but you can also camp in the area or rent a cosy cabin to make a weekend of it, and as of 2024, there are updated facilities including additional powered sites, better parking access, a visitors centre, and a kiosk.

 Pittwater

 When it comes to expanses of water, Sydneysiders are spoilt for choice.
 But pay heed, oh Sydney folk, lest ye be complacent about your nearby aquatic treasures.
 Sheltered from the Pacific Ocean by the insular peninsula of the Northern Beaches, Pittwater is a thriving waterway fringed by the lush greenery of the Ku-ring-gai Chase National Park.
+The incredible natural beauty and rich Indigenous history is less than 45 kilometres from Sydney CBD.
+There are heaps of top-notch cafes and eateries around too.
 The number of ways to enjoy this area is staggering: paddleboarding and fishing, coastal hikes and bushwalks, swimming and sailing, cycling and jogging, and more besides.
-It’s an area of outstanding natural beauty, with a rich Indigenous history, heaps of top-notch cafes and eateries, and less than 45 kilometres from Sydney CBD.

-Time Out tip: One of the best ways to experience Pittwater is by kayak.
-Not only does this bring you out onto the water, but it also allows for a few moments to simply be and take in the surrounds.
+Time Out tip: Our favourite way to experience Pittwater is by kayak.
 The sheltered waters here are gentle and the meditative calm you feel while gently floating upon them is the perfect way to shed the stress of the city.

 Recommended